Where we've been and where we're going.

 The '80's and '90's

 New focus, new partnerships

 Recognizing the importance of medical education to the delivery of care, we partnered with those five Ontario medical faculties and the Government of Ontario to focus on medical education.
-Together, we created the foundation for the CanMEDS Framework, now the world’s most recognized competency framework for physicians.
+Together, we created the EFPO framework (Educating Future Physicians for Ontario) which evolved into the foundation for the CanMEDS Framework, now the world’s most recognized competency framework for physicians.

 We also invested in education for end-of-life care and helped establish bioethics as a discipline within Canadian medical faculties.
 Our educational focus today is on the history of medicine, and we remain that discipline’s primary funder in Canada.